Farmer

 Prilep a FEAST Living Lab

-Our Living Lab is focused on promoting and preserving traditional and sustainable diets that are adapted to local resources, traditions, and values.
-We recognize that globalization, urbanization, industrialization, and Westernization can threaten these diets by promoting the standardization and commodification of food.
-Therefore, we aim to value and promote the diversity, authenticity, and sustainability of traditional diets by involving the local community in the planning, preparation, and consumption of school meals.
-As part of this effort, we are also developing a platform that offers information on healthy and accessible meal options, as well as resources on the food cycle, food maps, and sustainable food education.
+Our Living Lab's broader goal is to preserve and promote traditional, healthy, and sustainable diets adapted to local resources, traditions, and values.
+We recognize that globalization, urbanization, industrialization, and Westernization can threaten these diets by promoting standardization and commodification of food.
+Therefore, our aim is to value and promote the diversity and authenticity of traditional and healthy diets and sustainable food education, commencing from local kindergartens and involving kindergarten staff, parents, and the local community in the planning, preparation, and consumption of healthy and sustainable school meals.

 Video in Macedonian with English subtitles